 Mama Africa, Portal de Panes 109, for techno music all night long until 5 am ( I know for a fact as my hotel was right there 🙂

 Ukukus Bar, Calle Plateros 316, for live music and different shows

 For more options on the nightlife in Cusco, it’s better if you check out this guide as I am not much of an expert on nightlife in general :).

-It’s five minutes walk from the main square, and you can’t miss it.
-A piece of history, the heritage of the ancient Inca civilization, and an example of their perfectionist architecture.
+A piece of history, the heritage of the ancient Inca civilization, and an example of their perfect architecture.
 The stone is presently part of a wall of the palace of the Archbishop of Cuzco.